nuwanjith-malaka/quebook-new-aws/README.md

     <img src="https://user-images.githubusercontent.com/76420546/158208856-52b0dcb4-3268-47da-a666-1e63b5e233b5.png">
     <p>Students can give answers,comments,upvotes and downvotes to questions.
 After some student viewed some question, views of that question will be incremented by one .</p>
     <img src="https://user-images.githubusercontent.com/76420546/158211740-e1babe84-337a-43c0-8c6a-b9707bc65083.png">
     <p>Students can give comments,upvotes and downvotes to answers.
-Some question's answers will be ordered automatically according to upvotes and downvotes of that answer.Most upvoted and least downvoted answers will be shown on top.</p>
+Question's answers will be ordered automatically according to upvotes and downvotes of that answer.Most upvoted and least downvoted answers will be shown on top.</p>
     <img src="https://user-images.githubusercontent.com/76420546/158212867-de1e113c-2c10-4f51-85d7-487877c666f5.png">
     <p>Is some student forgets his/her password he/she can reset password by entering his/her email address to send one time password reset link.</p>
     <img src="https://user-images.githubusercontent.com/76420546/158216354-53c5e935-3032-4b1c-a400-aab022802487.png">